 - i) Hospitalisation

-- The State Hospitals (Gauteng, Free State and Western Cape) as the DSP for organ transplants and any major medical services which fall within PMBs.
-In the absence of any formal agreement, any other hospital will be regarded as a DSP.
+- State hospitals (Gauteng) as the DSP for transplants and any major medical services which fall within PMBs.

 - ii) Specialist Services

-- OneCare Specialist Network.
-This network will be applicable to in-and out-of-hospital, PMB related services.
-Details of Specialists on the network may be obtained from the Pre-Authorisation Call Centre on 0860 671 060.
-A full list will also be available for Members post-logon at www.keyhealthmedical.co.za.
+- OneCare Specialist Network, practising within the Netcare and Life Healthcare Hospitals.
+This network will be applicable to in- and out-of-hospital related services.
+Details of Specialists of the network may be obtained from the Pre-Authorisation Call Centre on 0860 671 060.
+A list of providers is available on the Scheme’s smartphone app.

 - iii) Substance abuse